 Recognizing the need for affordable cold-chain technologies, SunDanzer has developed a small-scale portable cooling system tailored for use in the Kenyan dairy market.
 The system comprises a photo-voltaic refrigerator (PVR) that uses solar energy to cool a chest refrigerator.
 This uses phase-change materials—substances which are capable of storing and releasing large amounts of energy—as energy storage.
 SunDanzer also developed milk can blankets to retain the cold temperature as farmers transport the milk to the collection site.

 This clean energy solution aims to increase dairy farm productivity and income by significantly decreasing milk spoilage.
+Currently, half of the milk produced cannot reaches dairy processors due to storage or transportation issues.
 Effective cold-chain storage lowers bacteria count and improves milk quality for consumers.
 These improvements can play a major role in the livelihoods of approximately one million smallholder dairy farming families in Kenya.
 Users have stated that the solution has provided benefits that include adding financial security to the household, cell phone charging which saved time and added income to the household, as well as food preservation.